ASDevelopers224/free-invoice-receipt-generator/README.md

-# invoice-receipt-generator
+# free-invoice-receipt-generator
-A complete Invoice &amp; Receipt Generator System with PDF export, custom templates, and billing features.
-Built with [tech stack], perfect for businesses &amp; freelancers.
+Free to use Invoice & Receipt Generator with PDF export.
+Create professional bills and receipts instantly — no signup required.